NannyML/nannyml/docs/datasets/binary.rst

   will work from home.
 - `tenure`: A numerical feature describing how many years the employee has been at the company.

-The model predicts both a probability of the employee working from home that is available from the `y_pred_proba` column.
+The model predicts the probability of the employee working from home, recorded in the `y_pred_proba` column.
 A binary prediction is also available from the `y_pred` column.
 The `work_home_actual` is the :term:`Target` column describing what actually happened.